Hostile by definition: Thoughts on Zero Trust Security – and its pitfalls. Part 1

 In practice, there’s actually some trust within the network – often a proxy somewhere that is trusted by service providers, typically web services or IDPs.

 Below 20K feet

-- Regulations have not yet adopted the Zero Trust model, which means the organizations under compliance will have trouble passing audit.
-If PCI-DSS requires the use of Firewalls and Segmentation of sensitive data how do you pass audit if there are no firewalls?
-Will such a move put the whole environment under regulation?
-What are the implications if regulations are about segmentation and Zero Trust is not?
+- Regulations have not yet adopted the Zero Trust model, which means the organizations under compliance will have trouble passing an audit.
+If PCI-DSS requires the use of Firewalls and Segmentation of sensitive data how do you pass audits if there are no firewalls?
+Will such a move put the whole environment under the regulation?
+What are the implications of regulations are about segmentation and Zero Trust is not?
 Regulations will need to change before we can completely use this model in a robust way.

-- Visibility and Control within the network is often one of the major factors challenging enterprises’ implementation of Zero Trust networks.
-Most organizations don’t have a comprehensive view into – or ability to set protocols around – all individual users within their network, and are thus vulnerable to threats posed by unpatched devices, legacy systems and over-privileged users.
+- Visibility and Control within the network are often one of the major factors challenging enterprises’ implementation of Zero Trust networks.
+Most organizations don’t have a comprehensive view into – or ability to set protocols around – all individual users within their network and are thus vulnerable to threats posed by unpatched devices, legacy systems, and over-privileged users.

 While there are more examples, these topline points highlight the fact that we are a long way away until organizations will become 100 percent Zero Trust compliant: for now, this would require major surgery on an organization’s IT infrastructure.
 In the near term, a hybrid approach to Zero Trust will likely be the status quo.